spoonertaylor/SI_618/README.md

-# SI_618
+# SI 618 Course Wrok
-My course work from SI 618: Data Manipulation and Analysis at the University of Michigan from Fall 2017
+My course work from SI 618: Data Manipulation and Analysis at the University of Michigan from Fall 2017.

+The course was taught by Ceren Budak from the University of Michigan School of Information program.

+All course work was provided by Dr. Budak and the University of Michigan.
+Course work was in the form of labs, homework assignments and an end of the semester project.